 So after a lot of planning, learning, setbacks and endless hurdles to get over, as well as a last minute rush, the first Smile Festival took place on the 22nd July 2017 at AFC Sudbury in Suffolk.
 The first year was intended to be personal, specific to Arran, and carry meaning.
 Smile Festival is also about the people, and to try and give something back to the community who have been so supportive of the charity since the start.

-In 2018, Smile Festival plans were scrapped due to other personal commitments of all organisers involved, however we held two 'spin-off' events.
-The first being 'An evening with Wet Wet Wet's Graeme Clark' which took place in February.
-The event was organised after demand for his return after playing at Smile Festival.
+In 2018, Smile Festival took as years break, and plans were scrapped due to personal commitments of all organisers involved, however we welcomed back Graeme Clark and held 'An evening with Wet Wet Wet's Graeme Clark' which took place in February of that year.
+The event was organised due to demand for his return after playing at Smile Festival.
 The evening saw Graeme take part in a live Q&A session before playing all his best hits.
-In July, World Cup fever hit, and the Smile Shield football tournament took place at AFC Sudbury, with 14 teams taking place to win arguably the most important trophy that summer.

 You can also contact organisers Abbie and James at their respective email addresses: